 Armour House & Gardens at Meadowview Park – Clarendon Rd.
 Henrico, VA 23223.
 This Victorian style home is located directly behind Arthur Ashe Elementary School.
 The surrounding property boasts a scenic walking trail, tennis courts, a garden, flowing fountain surrounded by arbors with blooming vines, and children’s gardens and play areas.
 Available for rent, The Armour House and Gardens is an ideal setting for small gatherings, celebrations, meetings, or retreats.
 A large shelter facility with a fireplace is also available for rent.
 A variety of classes and events are offered for both children and adults throughout the year.
 FREE (some exhibits/events incur fee).

 Byrd Park – 600 S. Boulevard, Richmond VA 23221(Dogwood Dell: 804.646.DELL) This 287-acre park in Richmond’s Near West End is one of the city’s most popular.
-Spread along both sides of The Boulevard and Blanton Avenue starting at the Columbus Statue you will find Fountain Lake, a self-lighted tennis complex for anytime play, and two softball fields.
+Spread along both sides of The Boulevard and Blanton Avenue you will find Fountain Lake, a self-lighted tennis complex for anytime play, and two softball fields.
 Sunbathing and pedal boat rides at Fountain Lake are popular in the summer, and a full-service concession building at the lakes offers snacks, lunch, restrooms and free Wi-Fi during the summer season.
 Dogwood Dell’s amphitheater is location of the Richmond Parks and Recreation Department’s Festival of the Arts is held from June through August.
 FREE.